Back to Community Blog

 Most importantly, this requires a mindset change more than a technology one.
 It’s crucial to create processes that prioritize quality through the entire development process, rather than relying solely on specific tools.
 To build successful products, teams must focus on testing throughout the process instead of just at the end, preventing bugs rather than finding them, building the best system rather than breaking the system, and ensuring team responsibility for quality rather than leaving it solely to testers.

-We’ll use cookies to improve and customize your experience if you continue to browse.
-Is it OK if we also use cookies to show you personalized ads?
-Learn more and manage your cookies
+We use cookies to improve your experience on our site.
+May we use marketing cookies to show you personalized ads?
+Manage all cookies